 Most competitors won't tell you where their data comes from.
 Some claim "millions of records" without explaining where.
 Others claim "since [year]" without telling you what they were actually doing then.
 We do the opposite.

-Common questions about where our data comes from, how we verify it, and how our 44+ years of industry experience translate into the reports you receive.
+Common questions about where our data comes from, how we verify it, and how that translates into the reports you receive.

 JP Sheet maintains 500+ live data connections across Japan: 200+ auction houses (USS, JU, AUCNET, TAA, JAA, HAA and more), 100+ dealer inventory panels, 50+ salvage and accident stock networks, and 150+ private stock sources.
 All connections are live, allowing real-time chassis lookups against the original auction records.